Sterling steady as investors await clarity on Brexit | Devdiscourse

 The pound enjoyed a relief rally on Monday after better-than-expected economic data eased investor worries about a technical recession in Britain, and after Goldman Sachs cut its expectations for a no-deal Brexit.
 But "whilst there has been a relief rally in sterling, the market is going to be quite nervous until more clarity emerges" on what sort of relationship Britain is going to have with Europe after it exists the EU, said Foley, adding "it will be quite some time until uncertainty clears".

-Sterling was flat at $1.2345 around 1130 GMT, having jumped to a six-week high the day before.
-Against the euro, the pound was slightly higher at 89.40 pence.
+Sterling was flat at $1.2353 by 1530 GMT, having jumped to a six-week high the day before.
+Against the euro, the pound was neutral at 89.44 pence.
 Over the course of six months, since the initial Brexit deadline was extended, the pound has shed 7.5% of its value against the dollar, making it one of the worst-performing major currencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)